Image: Georges Biard

 Douglas Wigdor has extensive experience litigating high-profile cases on behalf of victims of sexual harassment.
-He currently represents former Fox contributor Scottie Nell Hughes in a lawsuit alleging she was blacklisted by Fox News after she told she network that she has been raped by Fox Business host Charles Payne.
+He represented former Fox contributor Scottie Nell Hughes in a lawsuit alleging she was blacklisted by Fox News after she told the network that she had been raped by Fox Business host Charles Payne.
 He also represented the hotel maid Nafissatou Diallo in a civil lawsuit alleging she was sexually assaulted by the former head of the International Monetary Fund, Dominique Strauss-Kahn.

 Wigdor LLP’s experienced attorneys can assist you in understanding your legal rights.
 Our reputation has been built on thousands of workplace sexual harassment cases including some of the most high-profile matters of our time.
 If you believe you or someone you know may have been a victim of sexual harassment, call Wigdor LLP at (212) 257-6800.